YCS YCS

 In 2009/10, Martin Foyle’s team would have been worthy title challengers, but for an average August that ultimately resulted in a 25 per cent chance of promotion via the play-offs.

 This term, the early season stutter carried on until October, by which time Martin Foyle had departed and new boss Mills was tasked with a rescue act of huge proportions, taking charge with the team having won just four of their first 15 fixtures – the last of which was an humiliating 4-0 nadir at Newport.
-(Foyle recommended Gary Mills to Jason McGill and he believes Mills' arrival saw some of the budgetary restraints that he'd been working under lifted, weeks after Brodie's transfer - Ed).
+Foyle recommended Gary Mills to Jason McGill and he believes Mills' arrival saw some of the budgetary restraints that he'd been working under lifted, weeks after Brodie's transfer.
+It was later revealed that Paul Gascoigne had approached City about the managerial vacancy.

 Following a valiant effort, though, a top-five spot only proved beyond the former Nottingham Forest European Cup winner and his largely-inherited squad after the penultimate fixture of the league programme.